You’ve decided to sell your home.

 If you’re living in the property when selling, you can tell your agent to schedule these only on certain days or certain times of the day.

-This will make the process a bit easier for you.
+This will make the showing process a bit easier for you.

-And it’s never a good idea to be at your home while potential buyers are viewing it.
+And keep in mind that it’s never a good idea to be at your home while potential buyers are viewing it.

-Many of them will feel uncomfortable asking their real estate agent important questions as they’re walking around.
+Many buyers feel uncomfortable asking their buying agent important questions as they’re walking around.

 Waiting for a buyer to give you an offer can be nerve-wracking.